crazyhottommy/RNA-seq-analysis/README.md

 ### Normalization, quantification, and differential expression

+Normalization is essential for RNAseq analysis.
+However, one needs to understand the underlining assumptions for each methods.
+Most methods assume there is no global changes between conditions (e.g. TMM normalization).
+However, this may not be true when global effect occurs.
+For example, if you delete a gene that controls transcription, you expect to see global gene expression reduction.
+In that case, other normalization methods need to be considered. (e.g. spike-in controls).
+The same principle applies to other high-throughput sequencing data such as ChIPseq.

+read this very important paper by Rafael A Irizarry: [Genome-wide repressive capacity of promoter DNA methylation is revealed through epigenomic manipulation](https://www.biorxiv.org/content/early/2018/08/01/381145)

 *  [A Comparison of Methods: Normalizing High-Throughput RNA Sequencing Data](http://biorxiv.org/content/early/2015/09/03/026062)
 *  [Errors in RNA-Seq quantification affect genes of relevance to human disease](http://www.genomebiology.com/2015/16/1/177)
 *  [A comprehensive evaluation of ensembl, RefSeq, and UCSC annotations in the context of RNA-seq read mapping and gene quantification](http://www.biomedcentral.com/1471-2164/16/97)